Driver's licenses in the United States

-In the United States, driver's licenses are issued by each individual state, territory, and the District of Columbia (a practical aspect of federalism).
+In the United States, driver's licenses are issued by each individual state, territory, and the District of Columbia.
 Drivers are normally required to obtain a license from their state of residence.
 All states within the United States mutually recognizes licenses from other states for various purposes pertaining to identification and driving status, they are also recognized in Canada for similar purposes.
 There are also licenses for motorcycle use.